 • Successful candidates will possess a desire to learn about people, cultures, and places that are very different from their own.

-• While there is no GPA minimum required for participation, Global Studies Certificate candidates will be successful students who have demonstrated an ability to handle a range of academic and extra-curricular demands.
+• Global Studies Certificate candidates will be successful students who have demonstrated an ability to handle a range of academic and extra-curricular demands.
+The minimum GPA requirement for students seeking to join the program is 3.0.

 • Candidates should see themselves as the architects of their experiences rather than as passive consumers of experiences that have been designed by others.